MileHacker Logo

 Mindful Engagement

-• Photography: Always ask for permission before photographing individuals, particularly in the countryside or religious sites.
+• Photography: Always ask for permission before photographing individuals, especially in the countryside or religious sites.

 • Taboos: Avoid touching people's heads.
 Do not point with your index finger; use your thumb instead.

 • Public Affection: Avoid public displays of affection.
-Political discussions can be sensitive.
+Talking politics can be mindful.

 Money & Banking